Introduction

 Although MBO and Objectives & Key Results (OKRs) both focus on goal setting and performance measurement, they have key differences that impact their application.

-While MBO works well in stable environments with clear objectives, OKRs are more suited to fast-paced, innovative companies that need agility and adaptability in goal setting.
+While MBO works well in stable environments with clear Objectives, OKRs are more suited to fast-paced, innovative companies that need agility and adaptability in goal setting.

 OKR is simply a more agile and outcome-focused alternative to MBO.
 The OKR framework evolved from MBO by addressing its shortcomings.
-Instead of just setting objectives, OKRs focus on measurable results and continuous learning.
+Instead of just setting Objectives, OKRs focus on measurable results and continuous learning.
 This makes them more effective in today’s fast-moving business environment.

 Here’s how the two frameworks compare: